awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-datetime-strings.md

 ------

-When working with Systems Manager API actions, you might need to create historical date and time strings for reporting or troubleshooting purposes\.
-The following are examples of how you can create and use custom historical ISO 8601 formatted date and time strings for the AWS Tools for PowerShell and AWS CLI\.
+When working with Systems Manager API operations, you might need to create historical date and time strings for reporting or troubleshooting purposes\.
+The following are examples of how you can create and use custom historical ISO 8601 formatted date and time strings for the AWS Tools for PowerShell and AWS Command Line Interface \(AWS CLI\)\.

 ------
 #### [ AWS CLI ]